RedKenrok/postcss-inline-class/README.md

   purge: {
     content: [
       // TODO: Add the paths to the style sheets where you will be using the reuse plugin.
-Otherwise tailwind will not read what classes need to be generated.
+Otherwise tailwind will not read what classes you want to reuse.
     ],
     options: {
-      // The following extractor is the same as the default, except it includes cut off points for semicolons.
+      // The following extractor is the same as the default of v2, except it includes cut off points for semicolons.
       defaultExtractor: (line) => {
         return [...(line.match(/[^<>"'`;\s]*[^<>"'`;\s:]/g) || []), ...(line.match(/[^<>"'`;\s.(){}[\]#=%]*[^<>"'`;\s.(){}[\]#=%:]/g) || [])]
       },